apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 ### Conclusion

 In this post we saw how we could extract substrings using regular expression named groups, and how we could use them to clean messy data.
-The cleaner the data, the easier it is to model and extract insites.
+The cleaner the data, the easier it is to model and extract practical and actionable insights.